AviatrixSystems/Docs/HowTos/fortigate_bootstrap_example.rst

 ..
 Note::

-  In the example, the password is set to Aviatrix123#.
-You can customize it.
+  You must specify the password in the example init.conf file.
+For initial Fortigate login information, go to `Credentials for FortiGate Initial Login <https://aviatrix.zendesk.com/hc/en-us/articles/4417531104781>`_.
+You must be registered to access the Aviatrix Customer Support website.
+If you are not already registered, you can sign-up at https://support.aviatrix.com.

 **3.3** upload these two files to your config folder in the bootstrap-fortigate-bucket.